Frequently Asked Questions

 Symptoms have resolved, including no fever, without the use of fever or pain reducing medication for 72 hours.

-In the case of international travel to a country designated by the CDC as Level 4 or Level Unknown, or in the event the student came in close or proximate contact with a person with COVID-19 or with symptoms of COVID-19, the student must be quarantined for 14 days.
-If the student traveled out of state for more than 24 hours or traveled to a CDC Level 2 or Level 3 country, the student must complete the Traveler Health Form, obtain a test within three days of departure from that location, quarantine for three days upon arrival to New York, and on day 4 of their quarantine, must obtain another COVID-19 test.
+In the event that the student came in close or proximate contact with a person with COVID-19 or with symptoms of COVID-19, the student must be quarantined for 10 days.
+If the student traveled out of state for more than 24 hours or traveled to a CDC Level 2, 3, 4, or Level Unknown country, the student must complete the Traveler Health Form, obtain a test within three days of departure from that location, quarantine for three days upon arrival to New York, and on day 4 of their quarantine, must obtain another COVID-19 test.
 If both tests come back negative, the traveler may exit quarantine early upon receipt of the second negative test.
 Travelers from states that are contiguous with New York will be exempt from the travel advisory.

 Whose responsibility is COVID-19 testing?